LordOfTheStack/UI5-Interop-System/README.md

 Both demo apps can run in standalone mode (from their own Index) demonstrating the fallback logic of Interop, and how the standard fiori pattern is not deviated from

-to see the containers in action launch **/container/index.html**
+to see the containers in action, upload the entire repository to Hana and launch **/container/index.html**
-to prove that the apps aren't dependant on interop to run and can still run standalone like a normal UI5 app, launch **/demoapp1/index.html**
+to prove that the apps aren't dependent on interop to run and can still run standalone mode like a normal UI5 app, launch **/demoapp1/index.html**

 ## Environment